NuevoFoundation/workshops/content/english/python-interactive/_index.md

 ## Introduction
 In this project, we're going to create a fun console application that allows the user to order from a restaurant based on their menu.
 So go ahead and choose your favorite restaurant/fast-food place and let's get started!

-First step: Open up a new Repl.it document and create a `main()` function definition and function call.
+First step: Open up a new Replit document and create a `main()` function definition and function call.

-Note: If you're unfamiliar with Repl.it, take a look at the Python Turtle's Using Repl.it page for more information.
+Note: If you're unfamiliar with Repl.it, take a look at the Python Turtle's Using Replit page for more information.

 ## Table of Contents
 <details>